 All GCP shows rehearse Monday through Friday evenings, starting no earlier than 6:00 p.m.
 Musicals rehearse for approximately 6 weeks; non-musicals rehearse for 5 weeks.

 The first Technical Rehearsal is usually the Monday before opening, but there are occasional exceptions to this.
-Once shows open, schedules are as follows: At Roger Rocka’s Dinner Theater, performances are Wednesday through Sunday.
+Once shows open, schedules are as follows: At Roger Rocka’s Dinner Theater, performances are Thursday through Sunday with some Wednesdays.
 Call times are 1 hour before curtain time.

 At The 2nd Space, performances are Thursday through Sunday.
 Call time is 1 hour before curtain.
 Unless special performances are added, The 2nd Space has 4 shows a week, Roger Rocka’s has five or six.

 The positions below are those we usually seek to fill.
 Some positions may have already been assigned.

 - Stage Manager: Attends all rehearsals and performances.
 Stage managers also run the light board.

 - Sound Technician: Attends rehearsals starting three weeks before techs begin.
 Works all performances.

 - Follow Spot Operator: Most musicals at Roger Rocka’s require two.
 Spot people attend some runthroughs during the final week of rehearsal and work from the start of tech week and at all performances.